HSL-Data/IntroPython/README.md

 - variable explorer
 - console

 We will also install a package to allow us to use notebooks in Spyder.
-To install run this line in the console (copy and paste, then press enter): spyder-notebook -c conda-forge.
+To install run this line in the console (copy and paste, then press enter): conda install spyder-notebook -c conda-forge.
 We'll also go over this together, so no need to install by yourself.

 ### Python vs R
 - Both are open source programming languages